 - Mount to the wall or ceiling

 Note: If you’re looking to mount the home gym fan in the corner of your room, you may want to adjust the brackets or even find a new one, as the bracket that comes with the fan won’t really work in a corner too well.

-All in all, this is a great fan that can be used in any garage gym.
+All in all, this is one of the best fans that can be used in any garage gym.
 If you want to check the prices you can do so on Amazon.